Anku5hk/Programmers_guide_to_Python/book.md

 print(my_ins1 + my_ins2) # 324
 # or call with class by passing a self and my_obj
 print(MyClass.__add__(my_ins1, my_ins1)) # 324
 # invoking the __sub__() method of MyClass
 print(my_ins1 - my_ins2) # 12
 ```
 3. **Method overriding**: Use same named methods but inside different classes.
 Two classes can have same named methods, but the functionality might differ with their class.
 Useful for handling the operation from a common interface/function.
-This functionality can also be referred as Duck Typing.
+This functionality can also be referred to as Duck Typing.
 It is a feature of dynamic languages, it means directly (by not caring about exceptions) calling methods on objects without checking their types.
 ```Python
 ## Example: create two classes with same named methods and a interface function to call these methods
 class ListHandler: